Ales – U.S. Open Beer Championship Categories

 Color: Copper to dark brown

-Clarity: Appearance should be bright; chill haze should not be present
+Clarity: Clear to slightly hazy.
+Chill haze should not be present

-Perceived Malt Aroma & Flavor: A variety of malts including wheat may be used to produce medium-low to medium malt aroma and flavor.
-Roast malt attributes may be present at very low levels.
+Perceived Malt Aroma & Flavor: A variety of malts contributes to medium-low to medium malt aroma and flavor.
+Toast aroma typical of Munich malts should be present.
+Slight nuttiness is acceptable.
+Roast malt character should be present at low levels and well-integrated with the overall malt profile.
+Smoke character should not be present.

-Perceived Hop Aroma & Flavor: Low to medium.
-Character should reflect traditional German noble hops.
+Perceived Hop Aroma & Flavor: Low to medium with hop flavor more perceptible than aroma, with attributes typical of traditional German noble hops.

-Perceived Bitterness: Medium to very high, although 25 to 35 IBU is typical for Altbiers originating in Dusseldorf.
+Perceived Bitterness: Medium to high, producing a clean dry finish.
+Forty-plus IBU is typical for Altbiers originating in Dusseldorf.

 Additional notes: The Altbier style is originally from the Dusseldorf area.
 The overall impression is clean, crisp and flavorful with a dry finish.